Here are 3 facts about conflict:

+There are cognitive issue--head issues--issues of logic.
+(Such as, "I don’t like your idea.
+I think my idea is better.")
 Sometimes a cognitive issue is a simple lack of information and you need to explain your position more fully.
 Or maybe there’s an underlying goal driving your passion level on the issue that hasn’t been considered.

-Conflict can also stem from an affective issue – a heart issue – an issue of ego, personality, or deeply held values.
-(I don’t like the way you present your ideas…as if you know everything and I know nothing.
-Or…your suggestion feels insincere to me.)
+Conflict can also stem from affective issues--heart issue--issues of ego, personality, or deeply held values.
+(Such as, "I don’t like the way you present your ideas.
+It's as if you know everything and I know nothing."
+Or, "Your suggestion feels insincere to me.")

-Taking the time to discover the why behind your issues is worth it and safeguards against finding yourself right back in the same situation over again.
+Taking the time to discover the why behind your issues is worth it and safeguards against finding yourself right back in the same situation all over again.